pipelinelabo/datalaiq-wiki/ingesters/integrations.md

 # Integrations

-The gravwell ingest framework is open sourced via the BSD 2-clause license, which enables it to be directly included in both open source and commercial products.
-Data processors and/or generators can directly embed the ingest framework and provide an easy to configure integration with Gravwell.
-This documentation page is used to highlight and where appropriate document some Gravwell integrations.
+The datalaiq ingest framework is open sourced via the BSD 2-clause license, which enables it to be directly included in both open source and commercial products.
+Data processors and/or generators can directly embed the ingest framework and provide an easy to configure integration with DatalaiQ.
+This documentation page is used to highlight and where appropriate document some DatalaiQ integrations.

 ## CoreDNS

 CoreDNS is a highly configurable and plugin friendly DNS server meant to provide a base platform for DNS services.
 The base functionality of CoreDNS provides a robust and performant DNS server that can act as a relay, proxy, or full blown DNS server.
 CoreDNS is licensed under the Apache-2.0 and is available on [github](https://github.com/coredns/coredns).
 To learn more about CoreDNS visit [https://coredns.io](https://coredns.io).

-### Gravwell CoreDNS Plugin
+### DatalaiQ CoreDNS Plugin

-A Gravwell plugin is available for CoreDNS which directly embeds the ingest framework into CoreDNS.
-Using the plugin, a statically compiled and high performance DNS server can directly transmit DNS audit data to a Gravwell instance.
+A DatalaiQ plugin is available for CoreDNS which directly embeds the ingest framework into CoreDNS.
+Using the plugin, a statically compiled and high performance DNS server can directly transmit DNS audit data to a DatalaiQ instance.
 The plugin is licensed under BSD 2-Clause and available on [github](https://github.com/gravwell/coredns).

 The plugin provides a complete ingest system which supports all the usual features: local caching for high reliability, load balancing, failover, etc...
-Additional information about the Gravwell plugin can be found on the CoreDNS [External Plugins](https://coredns.io/explugins/gravwell/) page.
+Additional information about the DatalaiQ plugin can be found on the CoreDNS [External Plugins](https://coredns.io/explugins/gravwell/) page.

-#### Building CoreDNS with Gravwell
+#### Building CoreDNS with DatalaiQ

-Building CoreDNS with the Gravwell plugin requires that the Go toolchain and compiler is installed, more information is available [here](https://golang.org/).
+Building CoreDNS with the DatalaiQ plugin requires that the Go toolchain and compiler is installed, more information is available [here](https://golang.org/).

 ```
 go get github.com/coredns/coredns